 BANGKOK (AP) — Asian stock markets fell Monday as uncertainty about the outcome of the U.S. presidential election reduced appetite for riskier investments.

-The race between President Barack Obama and Republican challenger Mitt Romney is virtually tied hours before polls open in the U.S., generating a kind of uncertainty that stock markets loathe.
+The race between President Barack Obama and Republican challenger Mitt Romney is virtually tied one day ahead of the election, generating an atmosphere of uncertainty that markets normally dislike.

-Benchmark crude for December delivery was up 5 cents to $85.70 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark oil for December delivery was up 16 cents to $85.02 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell $2.23, or 2.2 percent, to close Friday in New York at $84.86 a barrel — its lowest level since July 10.

 In currencies, the dollar rose to 80.53 yen from 80.42 yen late Friday in New York.
 In currencies, the euro was unchanged at $1.2829.